Skip to the main content of the page

 Water

-The National Pollutant Discharge Elimination System (NPDES) permit program controls water pollution by regulating point sources that discharge pollutants into waters of the United States.
+The National Pollutant Discharge Elimination System (NPDES) permit program controls water pollution into waters of the United States.
+It does this by controlling sources that discharge pollutants.
 The permit program is authorized by the Federal Clean Water Act of 1972.

 Requirements

-An Oregon NPDES pesticide general permit is required by a federal court order for certain pesticide applications, in, over, or near waters of the state.
+An Oregon NPDES pesticide general permit is required for some pesticide applications, in, over, or near waters of the state.
 It is implemented in Oregon by the Department of Environmental Quality (DEQ) under an agreement with the US Environmental Protection Agency (EPA).

-The permit specifically regulates pesticide applications in, over, or near water to control the following:
+The permit regulates pesticide applications in, and near water to control:

 • Mosquitoes and other flying insect pests